 Volunteering is an important element of Taproot Foundations.
 Over the course of the year we will have a structured group volunteering activity once a month, and we’ll also share many other opportunities for volunteering outside of the Foundations group activities.
 Some of these opportunities will be with Taproot, but many will be in support of other local, like-minded non-profits, each with their own needs and opportunities for learning.
 Students pursuing a silver cord can expect to earn 30 volunteer hours through their year with Taproot Foundations; those going to Ecuador will earn an additional 20 hours.

 We require a $500 deposit at the time of registration.
-Parents may pay this amount in full when registering or there are payment plans available.
+Parents may pay the tuition in full when registering or make monthly payments.

 If these options do not work for you, but you are still interested in having your child participate, please contact Zac via email at firstname.lastname@example.org to discuss other options.